tripleo1/awesome/README.md

 - [Alexiril/Cosmopolitan-SDL-example](https://github.com/Alexiril/Cosmopolitan-SDL-example) - Example of using SDL2 with Cosmopolitan Libc
 - [AlienVault-Engineering/conveyor](https://github.com/AlienVault-Engineering/conveyor) - C++11 library : efficient event cache for osquery agent with multiple read cursor support
+- [AmokHuginnsson/replxx](https://github.com/AmokHuginnsson/replxx) - A readline and libedit replacement that supports UTF-8, syntax highlighting, hints and Windows and is BSD licensed.
 - [GemHunt/CoinSorter](https://github.com/GemHunt/CoinSorter) - Sorts coins by solenoid on a conveyor by classifying images with Caffe & DIGETS
 - [HaikuArchives/BeFree](https://github.com/HaikuArchives/BeFree) - BeOS API and desktop on top of the Linux kernel.
 - [HaikuArchives/EasyToolkitAndExtension](https://github.com/HaikuArchives/EasyToolkitAndExtension) - A toolkit and extension on BeOS/Windows/POSIX, a little like the BeOS API on platforms other than BeOS.